arturadib/agility/_index.md

 ## Quick tour

-All examples in this tour are self-contained.
+Agility encourages (but does not require) writing your entire app in Javascript, that is, content (HTML), style (CSS), and behavior (JS) should all be contained within Javascript objects.
+Therefore, all examples in this tour consist of snippets of pure Javascript, and are all self-contained.
 See [Getting started](docs.html#getting-started) in the docs for the HTML template adopted.

 ### Object initialization